This job is sometimes referred to by alternative titles

 Skills and knowledge

-- knowledge of how to maintain equipment and machinery
+- how to maintain equipment and machinery

 - usually work shifts, including early mornings and late evenings, weekends and public holidays.
 Fishing deckhands on inshore boats may spend up to a week at a time at sea.
-Those on high-seas fishing boats can spend 40 to 50 days at sea, working six hours on, six hours off
+Those on deep-sea fishing boats can spend 40 to 50 days at sea, working six hours on, six hours off

 - work on deck or below deck on fishing boats, ferries or charter boats.
 Deep-sea fishing deckhands also work in the on-board factory processing fish

 - work in all types of weather conditions, including hazardous, very rough seas

 - may travel to different ports around New Zealand.
 Those working on deep-sea fishing boats may fish in the South Pacific or Southern Ocean.

 What is a typical day on the job?

 "In the 12 hours on/12 hours off I would do a complete trip from port to port.
 Tie the vessel up at the wharf, discharge the cargo, reload the ship, sail again for Wellington.
 During the crossing the crew have set roster duties, checking everything is secure and closed, maintenance jobs on board and someone would be the lookout on the bridge.
 We do whatever needs to be done.
 As the bosun I oversee everybody in the deck crew and help with all the maintenance, cleaning, painting and chipping."